Pye Telecom History Group - Virtual Pye Museum

 Wireless Sets No.19

 The world famous Wireless Sets No. 19 was a system of local and extended control vehicular mobile radio units which were originally designed to provide medium range HF communications and local intercom facilities (WS19 specification), plus short range VHF communications (WS24 specification), for the crew of British Army armoured fighting vehicles (AFV).
-Although the specifications for WS19/24 were created in the late 1930s, WS19 appears to have been designed by Pye Ltd in a great hurry after the British Expeditionary Force (BEF) experienced combat against the German forces and their fast-moving mobile war concept of Blitzkrieg in France in 1940.

-The installation of each WS19 was customised to the particular vehicle type by a specific installation kit, however every complete WS19 station consisted of a number of standard parts including the transceiver unit, a power supply unit, an aerial variometer unit, two antenna bases and rod assemblies, a number of crew control units, each with headsets (and microphones for some crew members) an equipment carrier and extensive cable harnesses.
+The installation of each WS19 was customised to the particular vehicle type or application by a specific installation kit, however every complete WS19 station consisted of a number of standard parts including the transceiver unit, a power supply unit, an aerial variometer unit, two antenna bases and rod assemblies, a number of crew control units, each with headsets (and microphones for some crew members) an equipment carrier and extensive cable harnesses.

 For an extremely detailed and authoritative account of WS19 see Louis Meulstee, Wireless For the Warrior Volume 2, 1998, originally published by G. C. Arnold & Partners, ISBN 1898805 10 5, now published by Wimborne Publishing.
+The web site for Louis Meulstee is: http://wftw.nl/

 Other images will follow when there is time to assemble a complete station for photography.

-Production life: 1941 - 1946 (Pye Ltd)
+Production life: 1941 - 1946 (Pye Ltd) Many sets manufactured and re-manufactured by other companies and Government departments

 Service Life: 1941 - 1963